flink-extended/dl-on-flink/README.md

 # flink-ai-extended

-Flink-ai-extended is an open source machine learning platform based on Apache Flink. and contains two sub-projects：
+Flink-ai-extended is an open source machine learning platform based on Apache Flink and contains two sub-projects：

 1. [flink-ai-flow](flink-ai-flow): This project is an open source platform for managing the machine learning life cycle,